 The PhD requires a minimum of 72 units with an emphasis on theory and research.
-PhD candidates take doctoral courses in the College of Education at the 600 level or higher.
-There are three groups of courses that are part of the 72 hour PhD requirement.
-First, there are courses in Educational Leadership and Policy including some that are required and some that are electives.
-Additionally, there are required courses in research, statistics and methods that form the foundation for candidates' dissertation research.
+PhD candidates take doctoral courses in the College of Education at the 500 level or higher.
+There are three groups of courses that are part of the 72-hour PhD requirement.
+First, there are courses in Educational Leadership and Policy, including some that are required and some that are electives.
+Additionally, there are required courses in research that form the foundation for candidates' dissertation research.
 The last group is courses in a minor area of study.

-Required Core (12 credit hours)
+Core (12 credit hours)

-- EDL 606: Policy Analysis in Education - EDL 620: Advanced Foundations in Educational Leadership: Theory, Research & Practice - HED 633: Introduction to Critical Race Theory in Education OR EDL 626: Leadership for Social Justice: Ethics and Law - EDL 625: Leadership for the School and the Diverse Community (Recommended but not required for students who started in Fall 2021 or later.
-Required for students who started prior to Fall 2021.) - EDL 622: Research and Data-Based Decision Making (Required for students who started in Fall 2022 or later.
+- EDL 606: Policy Analysis in Education - EDL 620: Advanced Foundations in Educational Leadership: Theory, Research & Practice OR other theory class in another department - HED 633: Introduction to Critical Race Theory in Education OR EDL 626: Leadership for Social Justice: Ethics and Law - EDL 625: Leadership for the School and the Diverse Community (Required for students who started prior to Fall 2022.
+Recommended but not required for students who started in Fall 2022 or later.) - EDL 622: Research and Data-Based Decision Making (Required for students who started in Fall 2022 or later.
 Recommended but not required for students who started prior to Fall 2022.)